-Chinese-built hotel in the town of Tongrim (90 minutes from Sinuiju).
+Chinese-built hotel in the town of Dongrim (90 minutes from Sinuiju).
 A modern, decent hotel which is currently the only option for foreigners in the area.

 Ideally located in the centre of Sinuiju.
 Retro-styled and fun place.
 Unfortunately, the hotel is closed to foreigners at the time of writing however the restaurant is still open to visitors.

-Sinuiju, Tongrim and Uiju are accessible by train from Pyongyang which takes around 6 hours.
+Sinuiju, Dongrim and Uiju are accessible by train from Pyongyang which takes around 6 hours.